Kungsleden or better known as The King´s Trail is one of the best hikes in Europe.

-There´s at least two busses a day from Kvikkjokk to Jokkmok, one at 9 am and one at 3.45 pm.
+There are at least two buses a day from Kvikkjokk to Jokkmok, one at 9 am and one at 3.45 pm.
 The trip takes around 2 hours.

 Both buses will take another 2 hours to Murjek Railway station where you can catch one of the trains heading back north towards Abisko or one of the many trains that head south towards Stockholm.

-Jokkmok is decent size town and not a bad place to spend a day, there´s two big supermarkets here, a liquor store, a few pizza restaurants, bars and even an International Youth Hostel here to spend the night.
+Jokkmok is decent size town and not a bad place to spend a day; there are two big supermarkets here, a liquor store, a few pizza restaurants, bars and even an International Youth Hostel here to spend the night.

-Planning a trip to Norway after you visit to Sweden?
+Planning a trip to Norway after your visit to Sweden?
 Check out this post for some great inspiration

 Additional Information about the Kungsleden Trail.Cen

 How’s the Central Section compared to the Northern Section?